PowerShell/platyPS/docs/New-ExternalHelp.md

 ```

 ### -Path
-Path to markdown files or directories.
+Specifies an array of paths of markdown files or folders.
+This cmdlet creates external help based on these files and folders.

 ```yaml
 Type: String[]